-Malta-flagged cargo ship hit by missile in Red Sea
+Yemen’s Houthis claim attack on ship in Red Sea as US confirms new strike

-Yemen’s Houthi rebels say they fired missiles at the Zografia bulk carrier as it headed to Israel.
+Malta-flagged ship hit by missile as US military says it launches a new strike against Houthi targets in Yemen.

-A Malta-flagged cargo ship has been hit by a missile on the Red Sea, a maritime risk management company says as tensions in the key waterway ramp up.
+Yemen’s Houthi rebels have claimed responsibility for a missile attack on a Malta-flagged cargo ship in the Red Sea as the United States says it has launched a new strike on Houthi targets amid soaring tensions around the key waterway.

-“A Malta-flagged, Greek-owned bulk carrier was reportedly targeted and impacted with a missile while transiting the southern Red Sea northbound,” Ambrey said in an alert on Tuesday.
+“A Malta-flagged, Greek-owned bulk carrier was reportedly targeted and impacted with a missile while transiting the southern Red Sea northbound,” the maritime risk management company Ambrey said in an alert on Tuesday.

 Keep readinglist of 3 items